-Floods, typhoons, earthquakes, tsunamis, fires, landslides, coastal erosion and sea level rise can damage our buildings and infrastructures such as roads, airports, schools, hospitals, wharves, sea walls and bridges.
+Floods, cyclones, earthquakes, tsunamis, fires, ash falls, landslides, coastal erosion and sea level rise can damage our buildings and infrastructures such as roads, airports, schools, hospitals, wharves, sea walls and bridges.
 Vulnerability to destruction depends on the location of the buildings or infrastructures, on the materials used for construction, and on their design.
-Look at the picture (Fig. 28) below:
+Look at these pictures: